Slaughter: how animals are killed

 Method

 If there is any doubt that the animal has not been killed effectively, the blow should be immediately repeated.
-This kind of killing is only allowed to be carried out on piglets weighing up to 5kg.
+This kind of killing is only allowed to be carried out on piglets weighing up to five kilograms and is limited to 70 animals a day.

 Issues

-Once they are older and heavier than 5kg, the blow is unlikely to kill them immediately, and they may instead endure an agonising and drawn out death.
-Viva!
-Investigations have exposed piglets over the legal minimum weight having their heads slammed against concrete and killed illegally.
+Once they are older and heavier than five kilograms, the blow is unlikely to kill them immediately, and they may instead endure an agonising and drawn out death.
+Viva! investigations have exposed piglets over the legal minimum weight having their heads slammed against concrete and killed illegally.

 Pithing